 - Register for and attend a Surgical Technology Program information session.
-These are held in the spring at a variety of times on the NCTC Corinth Campus.
-The schedule is on the NCTC website nctc.edu/health-sciences/surgical-technology.html and registration can be done via e-mail or phone. - At the information session, apply to the Surgical Technology program and receive permission to take the admission test.
+These are held in the spring at various times on an NCTC Campus.
+The schedule is on the NCTC website surgicaltech.nctc.edu and registration can be done via e-mail or phone. - 2.
+At the information session, apply to the Surgical Technology program and receive permission to take the admission test.
 Pay for the test at the NCTC Business Office and take the receipt to the test site on the test date. - 3.
 Complete the admission process into North Central Texas College.
 The applicant must have earned either a high school diploma or a GED (General Equivalency Diploma).
 If one has attended college before, official transcripts from each college attended are required.
 If one has not attended college before, high school transcripts or GED scores are required.
 Other requirements may apply to international students. - 4.
 Contact the Financial Aid Department and fill out a FAFSA form if needed. - 5.
-Sit for the admission test on the designated date. - Admission is offered in rank order of the admission exam composite scores.
+Sit for the admission test on the designated date. - 6.
+Admission is offered in rank order of the admission exam composite scores.
 The program attempts to start with 24 students, but no alternates are admitted after the course begins. - 7.
 The student must be at least 18 years old the first day of class.